predis/predis/README.md

 $client = new Predis\Client('tcp://10.0.0.1:6379');
 ```

-It is also possible to use UNIX domain sockets when connecting to local Redis instances, parameters
+It is also possible to connect to local instances of Redis using UNIX domain sockets, in this case
-must use the `unix` scheme and specify a path for the socket file:
+the parameters must use the `unix` scheme and specify a path for the socket file:

 ```php
 $client = new Predis\Client(['scheme' => 'unix', 'path' => '/path/to/redis.sock']);